ahmadajmi/multilingualwithangular/multilingualwithangular.md

 bower install angular-translate --save
 ```

-Let's setup [Gulp] and install the basic packages, first we need to scaffold a `package.json` file by running `npm init` command and follow a simple steps to customize [package.json] file.
+Let's setup Gulp and install the basic packages, first we need to run  `npm init` command line and follow a simple steps to create [package.json] file which will include some information about the project and managing Node.js modules.

 Next, install Gulp within the project: